Medicare Enrollment

 • Medicare Part B covers medically necessary care, such as flu shots, doctor’s visits, outpatient surgery, and other types of services.
 Everyone pays a premium for Part B, along with a 20% coinsurance rate for medical services.

 • Medicare Part C is also known as Medicare Advantage.
 This is the private portion of Medicare, sold by private companies but regulated by the federal government.
 By law, Advantage plans cover everything that Original does (Parts A and B together).
-Beyond that, these plans have flexibility in benefits, typically covering extras that Original doesn’t, like prescription drugs, dental and vision benefits, hearing aids and more.
+Beyond that, these plans have flexibility in benefits, typically covering extras that Original doesn’t, like prescription drugs, dental, vision, and/or hearing benefits, and possibly more.
 Premiums and cost sharing varies.

 • Medicare Part D covers prescription drugs.
 This is also a private portion of Medicare, sold by individual companies.
-It’s only available to people with Original Medicare.
-Costs vary with this portion as well.
+It’s available to people with Original Medicare and people with a Medicare Advantage plan that does not include prescription drug coverage Costs vary with this portion as well.

 When to Apply for Medicare